interplaynetary/free-association/QUICKSTART.md

 You now have:
 - ✅ Gun relay running on port 8765
 - ✅ Holster relay running on port 8766
-- ✅ Secure API gateway on port 8767
+- ✅ AI proxy gateway on port 8767
 - ✅ Authentication (API key + JWT)
 - ✅ Rate limiting & security
-- ✅ Mock AI endpoints ready for integration
+- ✅ AI completion endpoint ready for integration

 **All three services are isolated, scalable, and production-ready!**